Alexandra Carter

 Alexandra Carter is a Canadian former actress who worked with Ocean Productions of Vancouver, British Columbia.
 Best known for her cute and nerdy characters, she was usually cast in the roles of children.
 Her last credited role was in 2012, doing a voice for the video game Sins of a Solar Empire: Rebellion.
 By 2013, if not earlier, she was working as a physician assistant in Albuquerque, New Mexico.

 Her roles include Aoi Housen in Infinite Ryvius, Sapphire in Trollz, Magma in X-Men: Evolution, Princess Graciella in Barbie: A Fairy Secret, Rosy in Hamtaro, Nana in Meltylancer, Nicole Candler in Sabrina: Friends Forever, Yagami in Maison Ikkoku, Paradice in Ōban Star-Racers, Momiji the Red Priestess in InuYasha, and Twist in My Little Pony: Friendship Is Magic.

-Carter was born in Alberta, and later moved to British Columbia.
 She graduated in 2005, as class valedictorian, in H.J.
 Cambie Secondary School in Richmond.
 Her sister, Adrienne Carter, is also an actress.